sebastiantoh/tp/docs/DeveloperGuide.md

     * Classes interacting with `Tag` via the contact list or sales list.
   * Cons:
     * Will have to implement two tag lists separately.

+Alternative 2 is chosen as we found the importance of abstraction and scalability outweighs the additional work in implementing two independent tag lists.

 ### 4.2.
 Meetings feature \[Sebastian Toh Shi Jian\]